syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfComboBox/Dealing-with-SuggestionBox.md

 ---
 layout : post
-title : Suggestionbox Placement in Syncfusion SfComboBox control for Xamarin.iOS description : Learn how to place the Suggestion Box in SfComboBox platform : Xamarin.iOS control : ComboBox documentation : ug
+title : Suggestionbox Placement in Syncfusion® SfComboBox control for Xamarin.iOS description : Learn how to place the Suggestion Box in SfComboBox platform : xamarin.ios control : ComboBox documentation : ug
 ---